UBC-CIC/TapGives/docs/DeploymentGuide.md

 # Step 1: Clone The Repository

-First, you will need to clone the github repository onto your machine.
+First, clone the github repository onto your machine.
 To do this:
 1. Create a folder on your desktop to contain the code.
 2. Open terminal (or command prompt if on windows) and **cd** into the above folder.
 3. Clone the github repository by entering the following: